 UH continues to closely monitor the outbreak of coronavirus disease, known as COVID-19, and plan for its potential impact on campus operations.

 UH is following guidance from the Hawai‘i Department of Health and the US Centers for Disease Control, and is coordinating closely with the cities and counties and State of Hawai‘i.
-There are no confirmed cases on our campuses at this time.
-However, we believe the best course of action is not to wait for such an occurrence, but instead to proactively take steps that will help protect our community.
+We believe the best course of action is not to wait for such an occurrence, but instead to proactively take steps that will help protect our community.

 Individual labs and research facilities are best positioned to create a continuity plan that will meet their unique needs.
 On 3/16/2020, the Office of the VP for Research and Innovation Office asked all campus laboratories and research facilities to put in place specific measures now to reduce potential transmission of the disease within campus facilities, and also to begin to plan for the possibility of a significant disruption to normal operations, should large numbers of employees become ill or have to self-isolate.
 The guidance below is provided to facilitate the development of those plans.

 - Office of Research Services (ORS) continues to operate per normal schedule.

 NOTE: For updates on federal sponsor policies in response to COVID-19, ORS directs you to the Council on Governmental Relations COVID-19 web page.
 In cases where the sponsor defers to institutional policies and procedures, you may contact Dawn Kim at email@example.com or ORS Financial Compliance at firstname.lastname@example.org for additional guidance.
 Inquiries will be addressed on a case-by-case basis.

 - Office of Research Compliance (ORC) continues to operate per normal schedule.